 Experienced Child Visitation Attorney in Creve Coeur & O’Fallon, MO

 As you can see from the issues to resolve, the process is not just a short set of simple, self-executing rules, but involves many complex and often difficult questions of proof.
 Only a skilled and experienced attorney can properly advise you as to your rights with regard to custody and protect those rights in a legal proceeding.

 At The Marks Law Firm, L.L.C, we have over fifty years of combined experience handling family law matters.
 We help individuals understand their rights with regard to all issues, including child custody and visitation.
-We have handled hundreds of trials before family court judges; if you choose The Marks Law Firm, L.L.C., you will have the benefit of a family law attorney unafraid to go to court, advocate on your behalf and fully present your case.
+We have handled hundreds of trials before family court judges; if you choose The Marks Law Firm, L.L.C., you will have the benefit of a child custody attorney in Creve Coeur and O’Fallon unafraid to go to court, advocate on your behalf and fully present your case.

 Time to Act

 Time is of the essence.
 As soon as you select The Marks Law Firm, L.L.C. to represent you, we will immediately put our considerable experience and resources to work on your case.
 The sooner we can review the necessary information, the sooner we can formulate a strategy for your unique circumstances, helping to ensure the best possible outcome.